Understanding how to set up GradeMaker

 These are at the heart of the software and so it is very important that they are correct from the start.
 They will allow you to:

-- Assign syllabi to a paper or item
+- Assign syllabi to a paper

 - Separate user access to help security